FAQs Regarding 4% Housing Tax Credit Developments financed with Private Activity Bonds

 What are some of the reasons why the Department's Governing Board has denied some tax credit applications?

-The Board has denied applications based on the financial feasibility of a development, concentration of affordable housing in certain areas, and the demographics of the census tract in which the development is located.
+The Board has denied applications based on the financial feasibility of a development, concentration of affordable housing in certain areas, the demographics of the census tract in which the development is located or the performance of schools or instances of violent crime in the area.
 Each Board member has the authority to use their own discretion in making decisions.

 If I want to give further input to the Department or Board, how would I do that?

-Each board meeting booklet is posted on the Department's website 7 days prior to the meeting.
+Each board meeting package is posted on the Department's website 7 days prior to the meeting.
 In order for any comments to be included in these materials, persons making comment must ensure that the Department receives them at least 4 days prior to the web publication.
-Additionally, Board meetings are public hearings and open to the public.
+Board meetings are public hearings and open to the public.
 Interested persons are encouraged to make comments directly to the Board at these meetings.
-Public comment is taken at the beginning of each meeting as well as with each agenda item.
+Public comment is taken with each agenda item as well as at the end of the Board meeting.
+For details and additional information about public participation in the Department’s public comment process visit TDHCA’s Public Comment Center

 Will information I submit be provided directly to the Board or only summarized?

-The transcript from the public hearing, in its entirety, is included in the Board package that is given to each Board member.
-Additionally, information is provided to the Department's Board each month to prepare them for the Board meeting.
+The transcript from the TEFRA public hearing, in its entirety, is included in the Board package that is given to each Board member.
+Additionally, information regarding the Development is provided to the Department's Board to prepare them for the Board meeting.
 All comments and materials received are carefully read by staff and a summary of the comments received are also included in the materials that are presented to the Board.

 Are there references that the public can access to further explain the impact of affordable housing on property values, area schools and crime?